bochen0909/menu-api-demo/README.md

 # Menu API Demo

-## Summary

-This is a demonstration of API design for restaurant application.
-It uses `ElasticSearch` as the data store and `FastAPI/uvicorn` as the API server.
+Menu API uses `ElasticSearch` as the data store and `FastAPI/uvicorn` as the API server.

-## Prerequisites
+## Requirements
-The below is the settings for development/testing environment.
+The development environment uses the following settings.
 * Linux or Windows WSL2
 * Git
 * Python 3.10